-Worldwide cigar and cigarillo consumption reached approximately 38 billion units in 2023. with consumption being concentrated in the U.S., Asia Pacific and Western Europe.
-There are two major segments, which are clearly differentiated: (a) cigars (large, standard and small cigars), with approximately 18 billion units sold in 2023, and (b) cigarillos, with approximately 20 billion units sold in 2023.
+Worldwide cigar and cigarillo consumption reached approximately 33 billion units in 2023, with consumption being concentrated in the U.S., Asia Pacific and Western Europe.
+There are two major segments, which are clearly differentiated: (a) cigars (large, standard and small cigars), with approximately 14 billion units sold in 2023, and (b) cigarillos, with approximately 20 billion units sold in 2023.
 In Western Europe, ownership of cigar brands is splintered among a large number of private companies and dominated by local brands.
-Spain is the largest cigar and cigarillo market in the region with sales of approximately two billion units sold in 2023.
-In Asia Pacific, cigar and cigarillo sales in the 2023 reached approximately 8 billion units.
-In the U.S., the biggest cigar and cigarillo market by volume, the annual decline in cigar and cigarillo sales in 2023 was approximately (1.3) per cent with approximately 14 billion units sold in 2023.
-(Source: © Euromonitor International)
+Spain is the largest cigar and cigarillo market in the region with sales of approximately 10 billion units sold in 2023.
+In Asia Pacific, cigar and cigarillo sales in the 2023 reached approximately 10 billion units.
+In the U.S., the biggest cigar and cigarillo market by volume, the annual decline in cigar and cigarillo sales in 2023 was approximately (11.0) per cent with approximately 11 billion units sold in 2023.
+(See "Euromonitor International Limited 2024 © All rights reserved").